-IIFA reserves the right to cancel or postpone any course because of low or insufficient enrollment.
-When this occurs, IIFA will attempt to notify students before the first class meeting, and a complete refund will be mailed or given personally if any payments were made.
+The school reserves the right to cancel or postpone any course due to low or insufficient enrollment.
+When this occurs, the school will attempt to notify students before the first class meeting, and any applicable refunds will be mailed or given personally to the students.